-The world we live in is a competitive one.
+We all know that it’s a competitive world.
 You’ve probably heard the expression, “it’s a dog eat dog world.”
 It certainly can be.
 Everyone is looking to understanding how to get promoted at work or, say, a window of opportunities—especially in the workplaces where competition is heightening every second, even as you read this.

-Whether your intent is to climb the corporate ladder or get a pay raise, we all have aspirations.
-Having goals is a good thing, but to achieve them you have to do the necessary work.
+Whether you intend to climb the corporate ladder or get a pay raise, we all have aspirations.
+Having goals is a good thing, but you have to do the necessary work to achieve them.

 1) Go Above and Beyond What's Required of You

 If your boss assigns you to do a task, no matter how big or small, give 200%.
 Complete the project successfully, going above and beyond what’s required of you.